MelHiour/simple_api_inventory/README.md

 ### Files
 ```
 .
-├── /data/db.json               The file you inventory will be stored
+├── .github/workflows           Actions specified to build the image and upload to Dockerhub
+├── Dockerfile                  Instructions to buld the image
+├── README.md                   This very file
 ├── helpers.py                  Just a couple of classes with all internal logic
-├── simple_inventory.py         Main file with Web API
-├── README.md                   This very file
-└──requirements.txt             All you need to have to run the script
+├── requirements.txt            All you need to have to run the script
+└── simple_inventory.py         Main file with Web API

 ```
 ### What can you do?